Can I get a Medigap Plan F or has it Gone Away?

-Idaho Medicare Supplements are Regulated by Law
+Idaho has Standardized Medicare Supplements

 The Idaho Department of Insurance and the federal government passed laws that require insurance carriers to standardize Medicare Supplement insurance.
 Plans must be identified as Medicare Supplement Insurance and plans must follow the state's standardized naming convention.
 Each standardized plan offers the same benefits.
 Only the monthly premiums, and how the premiums are calculated, may vary.

 Each lettered plan offers the basic coverage of Plan A. Plans B through N offer different levels of gap coverage, including some with annual out-of-pocket limits.
 This gives people significant range of choice based on the amount of insurance needed.

 Carriers are free to market the the policies they want, with these simple limitations:

 - Carriers are not required to offer every plan

 - Plan C or F must be offered

 To learn more, visit the Idaho Department of Insurance website at http://www.doi.idaho.gov/.

 Just a friendly remainder that Medicare does not cover routine dental care.
 We have a complete catalog of Idaho dental insurance for seniors.